Wunrry/llm_tct/README.md

 ### DES (Discrete Event System)
 - **Plant (G)**: Describes all possible behaviors and state transitions of the system
 - **Specification (E)**: Defines constraints and specifications that the system must comply with
-- **Supervisor (S)**: A controller synthesized through supervisory control theory that ensures system behavior complies with specifications
+- **Supervisor (C)**: A controller synthesized through supervisory control theory that ensures system behavior complies with specifications

 ### Event Types
 - **Controllable Events ('c')**: Events that the system can choose whether to execute (e.g., Prompts)